reivax0z/algo-impl-back/Readme.md

 3) Access the app:

-* The app will then be running on:
+* The app will then be accessible at:

     _http://localhost:8080/algo-impl_